 If your air conditioner uses a disposable filter, change it regularly using a replacement explicitly designed for the system.
 You can order it directly from the manufacturer or a local authorized dealer.
 Notably, some hardware stores also sell the filters.

 Generally, we recommend that you replace the disposable filter every month.
+What are ductless mini split filters?
+These are filters that need to be cleaned and replaced every two weeks which is quite different from other disposable filters.
 However, the replacement frequency also depends on the type and quality of the filter used.
 All advanced disposable filters tend to last longer than ordinary ones.

 Will a dirty filter keep AC from cooling?
 Yes – that’s why you should never let your AC run without an air filter.
 Otherwise, it will allow all the dust and debris to pass through and clog the internal components of the AC system.